ta-data-bcn/lab-linear-regression-correlation/README.md

 We define an error as the difference between the expected value of an observation (the value that the regression line gives to us) and the actual value.

 Continuing with the Challenge 2, you are asked here to do an error analysis.
-* First do a table with the expected y value for each x
+* First do a table with the expected Y value for each X

 | x | y | expected y |
 |---|---|---|